 Sarah has recently lectured on the interplay between family financial proceedings and the bankruptcy of a party to those proceedings.

-Sarah has successfully represented dentists before the GDC and is an appointed advocate for the General Dental Council (GDC).
-She has also represented pharmacists before the General Pharmaceutical Council and nurses in the Nursing and Midwifery Council (NMC)
+Sarah has successfully represented dentists before the GDC and is an appointed advocate for the GDC.
+She has also represented pharmacists before the GPhC, nurses in the NMC and medical students appearing before the fitness to practise committee whilst at university.

 Sarah also regularly advises clients in respect of their compliance with FCA obligations.
 She has a detailed knowledge of the FCA handbook and associated guidance.